 Call us at 972-214-5641

-Because so many providers only test the TSH and T4 levels, not only is the underlying cause of your hypothyroidism not being addressed, but your thyroid gland will start to degrade more and more, thus preventing it from producing thyroid hormones at all.
+Because so many providers only test the TSH and T4 levels, the underlying cause of your hypothyroidism is not being addressed.
+And your thyroid gland will degrade more and more, thus preventing it from producing thyroid hormones at all.

 If you have Hashimoto’s disease, it is crucial to treat the immune issues that are causing it.
-Even if you are taking medication for hypothyroidism, without addressing the root cause of the immune system, your condition will continue to worsen.
-Additionally, if you have one autoimmune disease, you can more easily develop others which can worsen your overall health and quality of life.
+Even if you are taking medication for hypothyroidism, if you don’t address the root cause of the immune system issues, your condition will continue to worsen.
+Plus, if you have one autoimmune disease, you can more easily develop others, which can worsen your overall health and quality of life.

 At Wonderfully Made Functional Medicine, we always run a complete thyroid lab panel that includes: